OpenDSA/OpenDSA/Doc/source/Configuration.rst

 * To remove a section from a module, set the "showsection" attribute to ``false``.
-  Exercises are normally the sole contents of some section.
+  Exercises are normally the sole contents of some sections.
   Note that Exercises that do not appear in the configuration file will still be included in the book using the default configuration options.
-During compilation, a list will be printed of any exercises which were encountered in the modules but not present in the configuration file.

 Book Name